-The chain locker is made watertight against the yacht.
+The chain locker is made watertight towards the yacht.
 It is self-bailing through two holes in the skin.

-All BAVARIA yachts have got a self-bailing cockpit, too.
-Water in the cockpit runs by the abaft trim to the back through the aperture.
+All BAVARIA yachts have got a self-bailing cockpit.
+The drain wells are placed at the rear and lowest part of the cockpit and are led outboard through the transom with hoses.